telefonicaid/fiware-cosmos-platform/cosmos-api/API.rst

 Requests should use a basic Authorization header as in RFC 2617 in which username corresponds with the API key and the password with the API secret.
+Alternatively, a session cookie of a valid user is also accepted as valid authentication to ease API exploration and direct use from JavaScript.

 ---------
 Resources